benzookapi/shopify-barebone-theme-sample/docs/breadcrumbs.md

 ## Understanding Shopify's Structural Constraints

-The reason breadcrumbs are limited to roughly 3 levels by default:
+The reason breadcrumbs are non-trivial in Shopify:

 | Level | Available Object | Constraint |
 |-------|-----------------|------------|